NexaAI/nexa-sdk/bindings/python/README.md

 - `metal`: Apple Silicon optimized (for supported models)
 - `npu`: Qualcomm NPU optimized (for supported models)
 - `nexaml`: NexaML optimized (for supported models)

+## Getting Started

+1. **Choose your platform** and open the corresponding notebook from the [`notebook/`](notebook/) directory
+2. **Follow the setup instructions** in the notebook for your specific platform
+3. **Run the examples** step by step to explore different AI capabilities
+4. **Customize the examples** for your specific use cases

+For detailed setup instructions and platform-specific requirements, please refer to the individual notebooks.